Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Dutton Estate Winery in Sebastopol

-A sixth-generation Sonoma County farming family, the Duttons continue to run a family business centered on their 20-acre vineyard and Spanish-style house/tasting room on Highway 116.
-Settle onto a couch inside, at a patio table on the front lawn, or at a pergola-shaded picnic table out back, and enjoy a game of cornhole as you sip Pinot noir, Syrah, Chardonnay, and if you choose, a cheese plate, chocolate, or hard cider.
+A sixth-generation Sonoma County farming family, the Duttons continue the family business on their 20-acre vineyard and Spanish-style house/tasting room.
+Settle onto a couch inside, at a patio table on the front lawn, or at a pergola-shaded picnic table out back, and enjoy a game of cornhole as you sip Pinot Noir, Syrah, Chardonnay, and if you choose, a cheese plate, chocolate, or hard cider.

 Furthermore Wines